Hans Egede: Greenland

 At Lofoten, Egede heard stories about the old Norse settlements on Greenland, with which contact had been lost centuries before.
 Beginning in 1711, he sought permission from Frederick IV of Denmark-Norway to search for the colony and establish a mission there, presuming that it had either remained Catholic after the Danish–Norwegian Reformation or been lost to the Christian faith altogether.
 Frederick gave consent at least partially to re-establish a colonial claim to the island.

 Egede established the Bergen Greenland Company (Det Bergen Grønlandske Compagnie) with $9,000 in capital from Bergen merchants, $200 from Frederick IV of Denmark and Norway, and a $300 annual grant from the Royal Mission College.
 The company was granted broad powers to govern the peninsula (as it was then considered to be), to raise its own army and navy, to collect taxes and to administer justice; the king and his council, however, refused to grant it monopoly rights to whaling and trade in Greenland out of a fear of antagonizing the Dutch.

 Haabet ("The Hope") and two smaller ships departed Bergen on 2 May 1721 bearing Egede, his wife and four children, and forty other colonists.
 On 3 July they reached Nuup Kangerlua and established Hope Colony (Haabets Colonie) with the erection of a portable house on Kangeq Island, which Egede christened the Island of Hope (Haabets Ø).
 Searching for months for descendants of the old Norse colonists, he found only the local Kalaallit people and began studying their language.

 A common myth states that, as the Inuit had no bread nor any idea of it, Egede adapted the Lord's Prayer as "Give us this day our daily seal".
 Egede at first tried the word "mamaq" but it does not mean "food", as Hans Egede thought, but "how delicious!"
 This first attempt stems from 1724, when he had only been in the country for three years and he has probably often heard someone say "mamaq!"
 It was not long before he came up with the word "neqissat", "food".
 When Egede's son Poul published the four Gospels in print in 1744, he used the word "timiusaq".
 This word was already written down by Hans in 1725 and is used by Greenlanders as an explanation of how bread looks.
 The old dictionaries suggest that at that time one could use the word “timia” in the sense of “bone marrow” or, as Samuel Kleinschmidt wrote in his dictionary in 1871, “the inner, porous part of the leg or Horn".
 “Timiusaq” therefore originally means “it which resembles bone marrow ”.
-Today, this word is used in it ecclesiastical languages in the sense of "wafer" and in North Greenland in the sense of "ship's custom".
+Today, this word is used in it ecclesiastical languages in the sense of "wafer" and in North Greenland in the sense of "ship's biscuit".